 - Reflect on what you have gained from this exploration

 - Cite references in the bibliography

-IB’s Math IA is not something that can be finished in a couple of hours.
-In order to do it full justice, you need to begin early.
+IB’s Math IA cannot be finished in a couple of hours.
+To do it full justice, you need to begin early.

 20 Math Internal Assessment Topic Ideas for SL Students